Choose Your Electrical System Testing Help Topic Below

 Electrical System Testing – Sensor – Relay – Ignition – Starter – Battery

 So, All electrical circuits require voltage; to operate the components connected to that circuit.
 Consequently, if there is no voltage; there is no function.
-The first order of business when troubleshooting electrical problems; is to check for the presence of voltage; at the load point in the circuit.
+The first order of business when troubleshooting electrical system problems; is to check for the presence of voltage; at the load point in the circuit.

 So, The load point of the circuit; is where the part is receiving power.
 Use a voltmeter or a 12-volt test light that glows when there is voltage.
 A voltmeter is the best tool for this purpose.
 Because, it will give you an exact reading; but a test light is OK for performing quick voltage checks.